-Hutchinson rolled out its first road tubeless tyre, the Fusion Road Tubeless, in 2006, with Shimano in lock step offering 7800 Dura-Ace tubeless wheels.
+Hutchinson rolled out its first road tubeless tire, the Fusion Road Tubeless, in 2006, with Shimano in lock step offering 7800 Dura-Ace tubeless wheels.

 Wheel companies were quicker to follow, with Campagnolo, DT Swiss, Stan's No Tubes and even Giant getting into the game in 2010.

-"All our high-end wheelsets have been tubeless since the beginning [of Giant brand wheels] in 2010," said Giant's road category manager Jon Swanson, adding that Giant partnered with Schwalbe for a custom tubeless tyre called the Super Swan.
-Giant does not have its own tubeless tyres — yet.
+"All our high-end wheelsets have been tubeless since the beginning [of Giant brand wheels] in 2010," said Giant's road category manager Jon Swanson, adding that Giant partnered with Schwalbe for a custom tubeless tire called the Super Swan.
+Giant does not have its own tubeless tires — yet.

 At Continental, North American brand manager Brett Hahn says his competitors like Hutchinson are pushing tubeless "for all the right reasons."